shoui520/shoui520.github.io/docs/routine.md

 A **routine** to help people learn Japanese from scratch with the immersion method.

-The routines are split into days.
+This routine is separated by day.
 Each day has tasks that you need to do.

 What you'll expect to know at the end of the 30 days: